Rai people: Sakela

-Sakela is the main Festival of Kirati Rais.
-The Rai people call it by different names like Sakenwa, Sakela, Tosh or Toshi, Bhume, Sakel, Wass, Segro, Sakewa, Dhuulu, Phagulak, Gelang, Gayapuja among different linguistic groups.
-This festival is celebrated twice in a year as ubhauli in full moon day of the Baisakh and udhauli, in full moon day of Mangsir in Kirati Rai villages.
+Sakela is the gathering of Rai people for the celebration of Udhauli and Ubhauli.
+Sakela is actually affiliated with Chamling people of Kirati Rai community.
+Since the identity of different groups of Rai are at depleting, many Rai are taking Sakela as the main festival of Rai.
+However, truth remains that Sakela is a dance performed during Udhauli and Ubhauli while Rai people gather together.
+The Rai people (Chamling group) call it by different names like Sakenwa, Sakela, Tosh or Toshi, Bhume, Sakel, Wass, Segro, Sakewa, Dhuulu, Phagulak, Gelang, Gayapuja among different linguistic groups.
+This event is performed for 15–15 days in a year as ubhauli(Dhirinam) in full moon day of the Baisakh and udhauli(Chhirinam), in full moon day of Mangsir in Kirati Rai villages.

 The major philosophy of Sakela is nature worship; importance is placed on paying tribute to ancestors to whom current generations owe their existence.
-Since Kirati people consider themselves the followers of the nature, they celebrate sakela to worship sky, earth, rivers, and forest on the one hand; they pay tribute towards the deceased members of their family on the other hand.
+Since Kirati people consider themselves the followers of the nature, they celebrate Udhauli and Ubhauli with sakela to worship sky, earth, rivers, and forest on the one hand; they pay tribute towards the deceased members of their family on the other hand.

 During sakela, the dance known as silli is performed.
 Silli varies from village to village in the beating of jhyamta cymbals and dhol.
 The choreography of silli depicts important daily activities, and explains the traditional origins of agricultural practices such as digging, tilling, weeding and farming cotton.
 Likewise, the imitation of the birds and animals is also performed in lively silli.
 Other activities like worshiping the tap and sun are depicted in the sillis and in the spiritual sillis, the ancestors, like "Tayama-Khiyama", hunter, Chasum, Narawa, "Paruhang-Nayuma" are shown in dance.

 The Kirati ancestor "Hetchhakuppa" is considered to be the first performer of silli.
 Around 45 silli are claimed to be in the existence even today.

 Nwagi

-Nwagi is celebrated during prior to eating the harvested food crops, Kirati-Rais clean the ancestral room(Suptulung) and various New crops are offered to ancestors during Nwagi puja.
-Nwagi puja also known as (Pirtri puja) Ancestral worship, it is believed that new food crops not be eaten until the Nwagi puja or without offered the ancestors.
-Nwagi puja is all about offering new food of the year to the ancestors' cook a lot of varieties of food (including alcohol) to offer to the ancestors. this puja perform by priest or elder people (male) of house performs all the rituals.
-During nwagi celebration also invite family relatives in house. different varieties of foods and alcohol serve to the guests relatives chat with each other and the day ends with the farewell.
-Kirati Rais call the Nwagi puja by different names and perform it in different ways.
+Nwagi is celebrated before eating the harvested food crops.
+Kirati Rai cleans the ancestral room (Suptulung), and various new crops are offered to the ancestors during Nwagi puja.
+Nwagi puja also known as (Pirtri puja) ancestor worship, it is believed that new food crops will not be eaten until the Nwagi puja or without being offered to the ancestors.
+Nwagi puja is all about offering new food of the year to the ancestors' cooking a lot of varieties of food (including alcohol) to offer to the ancestors. this puja is performed by a priest or elder people (male) of the house performing all the rituals.
+During the Nwagi celebration, family relatives are also invited to the house, different kinds of food and alcohol are served to the guests, relatives chat with each other and the day ends with a farewell.
+Kirati Rai calls the Nwagi puja by different names and performs it in different ways.